 Why do Pugs and Bulldogs snore?

 Snoring is what happens when air passes through obstructed airways.
 This can be caused by various different things and you should incorporate all guidelines in this list to make sure the problem is properly dealt with.
-Pugs and Bulldogs are prone to snoring due to genetics; their flat stubby faces make it harder for them to breathe and exacerbate any other conditions related to airflow.
+Why do pugs snore and Bulldogs are prone to snoring due to genetics; their flat stubby faces make it harder for them to breathe and exacerbate any other conditions related to airflow.

 To an extent they will always have some form of breathing and snoring issue due to the shape of their skull structure.
 Various things can instigate your dog to begin snoring such as age, allergies, sickness, obesity, medication and even obstructions they might have got stuck in their snouts while adventuring.